pingtimeout/polaris-tools/iceberg-catalog-migrator/README.md

 There are various reasons why users may want to move their Iceberg tables to a different catalog.
 For instance,
 * They were using hadoop catalog and later realized that it is not production recommended.
 So, they want to move tables to other production ready catalogs.
-* They just heard about the awesome Arctic catalog (or Nessie) and want to move their existing iceberg tables to Dremio Arctic.
+* They just heard about the awesome Apache Polaris catalog and want to move their existing iceberg tables to Apache Polaris catalog.
 * They had an on-premise Hive catalog, but want to move tables to a cloud-based catalog as part of their cloud migration strategy.

 The CLI tool should support two commands